 Peter Waine has a business background having been on both PLC and private company boards.
 He has been visiting professor at Warwick and Cass Business schools.
 He was Chairman of the Campaign to Protect Rural England (CPRE) from 2008 to 2014 and has also been Chairman of the Tree Council and of the National Fruit Collection at Brogdale.
 He is a former Trustee of the Royal Opera House and an author of a number of business books and books on the English countryside.

-Lisa Watson is Honorary Treasurer of the Gardens Trust.
-She worked for the National Trust at Stowe Landscape Garden for 17 years starting as a volunteer and then becoming Estate Secretary until she retired in 2009.
-She has been Company Secretary of the London Parks & Gardens Trust and is their Treasurer, is a Council member and Treasurer of Buckinghamshire Gardens Trust and was Treasurer of the AGT.
+Lisa Watson is Honorary Treasurer and Vice Chairman of the Gardens Trust.
+She is Chair of the Administration and Finance Committee.
+She worked for the National Trust at Stowe Landscape Garden for 17 years, starting as a volunteer and then becoming Estate Secretary until she retired in 2009.
+She has been Company Secretary of the London Gardens Trust and is their Treasurer and currently Interim Chairman.
+She was Treasurer of the Association of Gardens Trust.

 Chloe Bennett is ex-officio on the Board of the Gardens Trust.
 She is Chairman of Scotland’s Garden and Landscape Heritage.